 22. University of Wisconsin – Superior

-University of Wisconsin – Superior is located in Superior, Wisconsin and first started up in 1893.
-With so many degree programs to choose from, both undergraduate and graduate, UW-Superior offers some of its top programs in fields like Education, Biology, and Legal Studies.
+University of Wisconsin – Superior is located in Superior, Wisconsin and first started in 1893.
+With so many degree programs to choose from, both undergraduate and graduate, UW-Superior offers some of its top programs in fields like Education, Biology, Legal Studies, and Transportation & Logistics.
 Besides making tuition affordable compared to most other institutions, they also have online and certificate programs available to better meet their students’ needs.

 23. Fort Hays State University

 FHSU was ranked the 24th best online Bachelor’s degree program in the nation by U.S. News and World Report in 2016.
 Fort Hays offers programs that are specifically designed for adult learners in over 40 majors and disciplines.
 Some of the best degrees offered by Fort Hays State included Business Teacher Licensure, Marketing, and Tourism and Hospitality Management.